-Health and social care law solicitors answer Professional Deputies’ questions about welfare benefits for people with care needs.
+Health and Social Care Law solicitors answer Professional Deputies’ questions about welfare benefits for people with care needs

 Deputies have a duty to identify, secure and review all potential state benefit entitlement for their clients.
 This includes informing the DWP of any relevant change of circumstances, even if it will be temporary, such as an admission to hospital.
 Some benefits, such as Attendance Allowance, are suspended after 28 days in hospital.
 You need to contact the DWP straight away to avoid Mrs P being overpaid.
-The DWP have the power to fine claimants, or their formal representatives, £50 for failure to notify changes of circumstances without delay.
+The DWP have the power to fine claimants, or you as their formal representatives, £50 for failure to notify changes of circumstances without delay.

 Your relative should be entitled to the higher rate of Attendance Allowance (AA) as she has care needs day and night. £58.70 a week is the current lower rate, normally paid where there are only daytime care needs.
-As Attorney for your relative you should claim all relevant benefits.
+As Attorney for your relative, you should claim all relevant benefits.
 You need to call the AA helpline and explain this change of circumstances and ask for a review.
 When calling the helpline, ask that the review take effect from the date of your phone call so that your relative does not lose out on benefits while you are completing the application forms.
 The higher rate is worth an additional £28.95 a week.

 Whilst it is positive to hear that Mr L’s condition has stabilised, a common consequence of such improvement is that NHS CHC is reviewed and may be withdrawn.
 This will often result in the person with care needs becoming a self-funder.
 You may wish to seek a review of the decision to end CHC.
 In the meantime, you need to call the AA unit and ask them to resume payment of the underlying award.
 You should not need to make a new telephone claim because the award should have been suspended rather than terminated when Mr L received NHS CHC.